jtonynet/js-med-planner/README.md

 <a id="diagrams"></a>
 ### 📊 Diagramas do Sistema
-_Diagramas Mermaid podem apresentar problemas de visualizacao em aplicativos mobile_
+_Diagramas Mermaid podem apresentar problemas de visualização em aplicativos mobile_

 <!--
     diagrams by: